optb/docker-email-collector/README.md

 ## Third step: create your user

-1. In the terminal on your host naigate to the folder with `docker-compose.yml` and execute `docker exec -it dec /dec/dovecot/adduser.sh {USER} {PASSWORD}` (replace {USER} and {PASSWORD} by your new user and password). <br>Repeat this step for all new users you need.
+1. In the terminal on your host navigate to the folder with `docker-compose.yml` and execute `docker exec -it dec /dec/dovecot/adduser.sh {USER} {PASSWORD}` (replace {USER} and {PASSWORD} by your new user and password). <br>Repeat this step for all new users you need.
 2. Open the file `config/dovecot/passwd` in the text editor like e.g. `nano` and control that your new user {USER} has been added to the end of the file.
 Additionally, now you can remove all lines with test1 and test2 users because they are not needed anymore

 ## Fourth step: new user's IMAP and fetchmail